-Flint panel, viewers react to gritty “Flint Town”: anguish, ambivalence, praise
+Flint panel, viewers react to gritty “Flint Town”: anguish, ambivalence–and who controls Flint’s story?

 “Everything he (the arrested youth) comes up against, it’s not going to take a hammer to fix it,” argued Oliver.
 “But the reality is he (the police officer) has a hammer.
 Sometimes you’re going to need a wrench, a screwdriver.”

 “We can’t compete with all of the negative things that existed in this eight-part series,” Oliver asserted.
 “We can’t share enough positive stuff to offset the negative with that (Netflix) platform.
 People from across the world are able to see Flint through the lens of that small clip.”
+(Oliver did eventually confide that he had viewed the whole series.)

 Retired officer Willingham had a different take.
 “I kind of see it as a little bit of denial in our community, because whenever we broach a tough topic, then the first thing we want to jump to is, ’Well, let’s tell a positive story,’” he said.
 “I think it’s kind of disingenuous with all the reality that’s going on.”